 Yes.
 Anyone receiving service MUST have a wristband.

 Yes.
 Children ages under 18 must be accompanied by a parent or legal guardian throughout the process of them receiving services.

 What if I need more than one service?

-Our policy is to provide only one dental, vision, or hearing service per patient per day in order to meet as much demand for them as possible.
-Most patients can receive a medical and dental, vision, or hearing service in the same day.
-You are more than welcome to stand in line for a second wristband for dental, vision, or hearing service the following day after you have received care the first day you visit the clinic.
+Our policy is to provide only one dental or vision service per patient per day in order to meet as much demand for them as possible.
+Most patients can receive a medical and dental or vision service in the same day.
+You are more than welcome to stand in line for a second wristband for dental or vision service the following day after you have received care the first day you visit the clinic.
 However, you will have to wait until 4:00 PM to receive a wristband for the next day.

 Do veterans get priority?

 Yes.
-Priority service for veterans will be given throughout the weekend.
-Service will begin at 6:00 AM on each clinic day.
+Priority entry to the clinic for veterans will be given throughout the weekend.
+Service will begin at 7:00 AM on each clinic day.
 Please arrive early to avoid disappointment.
 Veterans do NOT have to wait in line for a wristband the day beforehand.
 Veterans can receive services on the same day they visit the clinic.
 Please look for the “Veterans Line Starts Here” sign when you arrive.